 DDEX, Digital Data Exchange has, in the past decade, developed standards for the communication of metadata along the music supply chain.
-These include, product feeds from record companies to online retailers, sales and usage reports from retailers to owners of rights in sound recordings and/or musical works, as well as messages to support the licensing of musical works, and the communication with and amongst music licensing companies, including those who represent performers.
+These include, product feeds from record companies to online retailers, sales and usage reports from retailers to owners of rights in sound recordings and/or musical works, messages to support the licensing of musical works, and the communication with and amongst music licensing companies, including those who represent performers.

 It can be estimated that around a thousand companies, from large multi-nationals to small or niche companies that are part of the digital music supply chain and wish to find an efficient way to communicate the necessary metadata, are using DDEX’s standards.

-DDEX standards help to make the smooth flow of essential metadata easier and more efficient.
+DDEX standards help to make the flow of essential metadata easier and more efficient.
 However, companies have to rely on good metadata being put into the supply chain, to allow it to be available to retailers as well as to those organisations that distribute royalties to rights owners such as labels, publishers, writers and performers.
 One of the best sources for good metadata about music is the place where the music is made: the recording studio.

 DDEX has no reliable information about the number of companies using its standards.
 However, DDEX has issued well in excess of 2,000 Implementation Licences to companies that permits them to implement and use the standards.